RaghavaDhanya/RaghavaDhanya.github.io/content/posts/golang-for-machine-learning-serving.md

 |Max latency  |   78ms |   110ms|
 |Max CPU util.|  ~20%  |  ~55%  |

-That's 4.3x improvement on RPS, That reduces our number of minimum node to 19 from 80, That's a **HUGE** cost advantage.
+That's **4.3x** improvement on RPS, that reduces our number of minimum node to 19 from 80, that's a **HUGE** cost advantage.
 Max latency was slightly higher but that acceptable given python service saturates at 192 and degrades significantly if traffic raises beyond that.

 ### Should I convert all my models to Golang?
 Short answer: No.

-Long answer: Go has great advantage in serving, But Python is still king for experimentation.
+Long answer: Go has great advantage in serving, but Python is still king for experimentation.
 I would only suggest go if the model is simple and its a long running base model not experiment.
 Go is not mature for complex ML use-cases yet.

 ### So the elephant in the room, Why not Rust?
 Well, [Shiv did](http://shvbsle.in/serving-ml-at-the-speed-of-rust/).
 Take a look.
-Its even faster than Go.
+It is even faster than Go.